Passwords for business

 - steal your intellectual property

-- change files on your computers, or
+- access files on your computers.

 - repeated characters

 - single dictionary words, your street address or numeric sequences (such as 1234567)

 Important: Don’t share your passwords!
 They should be a secret known only to you or the people in your organisation who need to know them.